State v. Queen: Critical response

-The review aggregator website Rotten Tomatoes reported a 82% approval rating for the episode, based on 11 reviews, with an average rating of 6.6/10.
+The review aggregator website Rotten Tomatoes reported an 82% approval rating for the episode, based on 11 reviews, with an average rating of 6.6/10.

 Alasdair Wilkins of The A.V.
 Club rated the episode B+, complimenting "how well Arrow can juggle its labyrinthine continuity" in response to the return of the "Broken Dolls", as well as Stephen Amell's "subtle acting" after killing the Count.
 The main event of the episode, the titular trial was described as a "letdown" by Wilkins due to the underwhelming revelation that Moira Queen had a brief affair with Malcolm Merlyn.
 Wilkins is optimistic about the future, noting the verdict as an "intriguing test of Arrow's storytelling discipline to see how it develops that idea".

 Mike Cecchini of Den of Geek rated the episode one out of five stars, describing it as a "major misstep" and "a tremendous step backwards".
 Cecchini criticized the absurdness of the Count's storyline.
 However, Cecchini complimented Malcolm Merlyn's dramatic return and two well-placed moments of utter competency for Felicity Smoak which established her inclusion on the team and lightens the tone.

 Jesse Schedeen of IGN rated the episode 7.4, noting that Count Vertigo let the episode down with "bad acting and "copycat Joker" writing".
 Schedeen praised the writers use of Ollie's new vow against killing to great effect in this episode.